vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/addons/advanced-installation/install-advanced-ingress/install-advanced-ingress.md

 ## {heading(Installing add-on)[id=installing_addon]}

 {note:warn}
 When installing the add-on, [standard load balancers](/en/networks/balancing/concepts/load-balancer#types_of_load_balancers) will be created for them.
-You get [charged](/en/networks/vnet/tariffication) for using them.
+You get charged for using them according to the [tariffs](/en/networks/vnet/tariffication) of the Cloud Networks service.
 {/note}

 [Several installation options](../../../../concepts/addons-and-settings/addons#features_of_installing_addons) are available for the add-on.